 Your PLC would need to engage an approved sponsor to assist you when seeking premium listing and admission to the Stock Exchange.
 Your approved sponsor must have the skills and experiences of listing companies.
 Furthermore, they must be registered with the Financial Conduct Authority.
 You cannot just hire any firm of accountants to assist you with your premium listing.

 Your company have must at least three years of audited financial statements and preferably all your financial statements are issued with unqualified audit report prior to admission thereafter your company must submit financial statements and company accounts every six months.

 Seek and maintain a listing can be an expensive exercise.

 Firstly, your company will have to accept the imposition of restrictions over and above those imposed on your company by the Companies Acts.
 For example, your company secretary must have a minimum professional qualification.
 He/she can handle Companies House filings such as confirmation statement and other notifiable events.

 On top of that, your company also subject to other legislation which affects public listed companies.
 This is the price to pay for your company shares being made more easily marketed.

 Disclose your company performance

 Your company has the obligation to make public information relating to your current performance and future prospects.
 This will give your company’s current and potential future shareholders adequate information on which to base their decisions on how to deal in your company’s shares.

-Your company activities become the subject of much closer scrutiny by both their shareholders and other interested parties including potential investors and the press following the listing and your company share price will depend on the market’s view of your value, the share price can fluctuate, sometimes dramatically, in response to both good and bad news about your company.
+Your company activities become the subject of much closer scrutiny by both their shareholders and other interested parties.
+This includes potential investors and the press.
+At the same time, your company share price will depend on the market’s view of your value.
+Thus, your share price can fluctuate, sometimes dramatically, in response to both good and bad news about your company.